 The NIDA indicates that three main types of prescription drugs are often misused:

 The 2017 National Survey on Drug Use and Health reported that within the past year, an estimated 2 million Americans misused prescription pain relievers for the first time within the past year.
 On the Drugabuse.gov website, the same report went on to say that more than one million Americans misused prescription stimulants, while 1.5 million misused tranquilizers, and 271,000 misused sedatives for the first time.

-Most misused prescription drugs are not obtained through the Internet, but through a doctor’s prescription or using someone else’s medications.
-All old drugs in the medicine cabinet should be safely disposed of, and others secured.
+Most misused prescription drugs are obtained through a doctor’s prescription or by using someone else’s medications.
+For this reason, all old drugs in the medicine cabinet should be safely disposed of, and others secured.
 Never share drugs or save unused or expired medications.

-Post-surgical relapse is a real risk for those in recovery from addiction.
-Be sure that every person on your medical team understands your addiction and that all narcotic medications for acute pain are tapered properly.
-You need support and help monitoring medication dosage following surgery.
+For those who are in recovery from prescription drug misuse, post-surgical relapse is a real risk.
+It is critical that every person on your medical team understands your addiction and that all narcotic medications for acute pain are properly tapered to reduce the risk of relapse.
+You need support and help to monitor any and all medication dosages following surgery.